samipshresthaq/date-picker/README.md

 # date-picky
-date-picky is a date picker with great graphics
+date-picky is a date picker with multiple features

 #USAGE